Heart guidelines authors defend method of calculating risk

-Dallas (Reuters) - Top cardiologists who devised new U.S. guidelines for reducing risk of heart disease strenuously defended their risk-calculation tool from criticism that it greatly overestimates health risks and the need to be treated with cholesterol lowering statin drugs.
+Dallas, Nov 18 (Reuters) - Top cardiologists who devised new U.S. guidelines for reducing risk of heart disease strenuously defended their risk-calculation tool from criticism that it greatly overestimates health risks and the need to be treated with statins.

-Two Harvard professors, Dr. Paul Ridker and Dr. Nancy Cook, sparked the controversy by saying the risk calculator was flawed in its assessment for some populations and could lead to unnecessary therapy for millions of Americans, according to a report in Monday’s New York Times.
-The report said their criticisms would appear on Tuesday in the British medical journal The Lancet.
+Two Harvard professors, Dr. Paul Ridker and Dr. Nancy Cook, sparked the controversy by saying the guidelines overestimate risk of developing heart disease up to 150 percent for some populations, according to a report in Monday’s New York Times.
+The report said their criticisms would appear Tuesday in the British medical journal The Lancet.

 A half dozen cardiologists who helped formulate the guidelines over a four-year period criticized Ridker’s own methodology at a hastily called news conference during the annual scientific sessions of the American Heart Association (AHA) in Dallas.